See the video produced by the Ryerson University Interns in 2018!

 12th Annual Bahamas International Film Festival in Nassau on Thursday, December, 2015

 ECC has been competing in Special Olympics Bahamas since 2008.
 2015 was our best year yet with one of our competitors making it to the Global Special Olympics in LA.
 Serena Newton, the youngest competitor for Team Bahamas, won silver for the 25 metre breast stroke, and 4 x 25 metre relay.
+In 2019, Latonya Moss won two golds in Bocce during the Abu Dhabi Special Olympics.

-Richia Wright carries the torch at Special Olympics opening ceremony.
+On the left: Richia Wright carries the torch at Special Olympics opening ceremony.

 ECC has gone green!
 September 2014 marked the implementation of our Go Green Committee’s action plan that covers: waste, energy, biodiversity, water and healthy snacks.
 Our eco-school program has been going strong as we were awarded the Eco-School Entry Award for the BREEF(Bahamas Reef Environment Education Foundation) Coastal Competition.
+By 2019 there has been 24 solar panels installed and there is a planned integration of solar energy into the new assisted living centre for older students/graduates.

 Keith Clarke, member of the ECC Green School Eco-Comittee accepts the coveted Eco-School Entry Award for the BREEF Coastal Competition.
 Pictured with Keith are Wynsome Ferguson from Ministry of Tourism (l) and ECC teacher Ellen Hardy (r) ECC Green School coordinator.